angus-stratoscale/docs/Troubleshooting/Attach-to-host.md

 NOTE : NEVER DELETE FILES FROM THE HOST

-2. in the UI power-off the VM, this is not mandatory but will ensure all writes are committed, resulting image may be in dirty shutdown.
+In the UI power-off the VM, this is not mandatory but will ensure all writes are committed, resulting image may be in dirty shutdown.

-3. In the UI go to the VM boot volume and CLONE it
+.
+In the UI go to the VM boot volume and CLONE it

 4. Copy the volume ID of the cloned volume